 If you leave out the profile name, the files will be created for the default profile (see Profiles).
-These will typically be located in ~/.ipython/profile\default/, and will be named ipython\config.py, ipython notebook config.py, etc. The settings in ipython config.py apply to all IPython commands.
+These will typically be located in ~/.ipython/profile\default/, and will be named ipython\config.py, for historical reasons you may also find files named with IPython prefix instead of Jupyter: ipython\notebook\config.py, etc. The settings in ipython\config.py apply to all IPython commands.